Search

 Daniel Aaron Webster is a minister, writer, and teacher.
 His primary research interest is early Christian music, especially the musical thought of Clement of Alexandria.

-Daniel serves at Welch College as Director of Enrollment & Marketing and as Adjunct Instructor of Music & Theology.
+Daniel serves at Welch College as Director of Enrollment & Marketing and Instructor of Music & Theology.
 He is also the Associate Pastor for Music & Worship at Immanuel Church in Gallatin, TN.

 Share This Article